GovScape: A Public Multimodal Search System for 70 Million Pages of Government PDFs: System Architecture

 All communication with the back-end is managed by a service layer, abstracted in \texttt{src/lib/utils/fetch.js}.
 When a user initiates a query, the corresponding UI component calls the \texttt{apiFetch} function, which dispatches the API request to the appropriate back-end endpoint based on the selected search mode.
-Upon receiving the response, the store's state -- located in \texttt{src/lib/stores} -- is updated, triggering a reactive re-render of the interface to display the results.
+Upon receiving the response, the store's state -- located in \texttt{src/lib/stores} -- is updated, triggering a reactive re-render of the interface.
 This clear separation of concerns between UI components, state management, and API services ensures the system is both scalable and maintainable.

-In Figure \ref{fig:example_searches}, we show paginated views of ranked search results for semantic text and visual searches, respectively.
-In Figure \ref{fig:PDF_view}, we show the detailed view of a PDF once a PDF page has been selected from the search results.
+In Figure \ref{fig:example_searches}, we show paginated views of ranked search results for semantic text and visual searches.
+Once a PDF page has been selected from the search results, we also surface a detailed view of a PDF.
 In this view, we show each individual PDF page, along with the PDF's metadata.
 We also provide a button that, when clicked, downloads the PDF.